billyJoePiano/TenaPull/installAndRun.md

 1. Install and configure MySQL:
    - [ ] `sudo yum/apt/dnf install mysqld`
-   - [ ] Run the mysql_secure_installation script
+   - [ ] Run the `mysql_secure_installation` script
    - [ ] Setup the root account for the DB, and save the credentials to be used in TenaPull configuration later
    - [ ] Configure the timezone in mySQL.
-     - You will first need to populate the DB's timezone table using the timezone_posix.sql script at the root of this repo: `mysql -u root -p < timezone_posix.sql`
+     - You will first need to populate the DB's timezone table using the timezone_posix.sql script at the root of this repo
+       - `mysql -u root -p < timezone_posix.sql`
      - Then enter the mysql console with `mysql -u root -p` and enter `SET time_zone = 'US/Central'` (e.g. for Central Time).
      - More information here: https://dev.mysql.com/doc/refman/8.0/en/time-zone-support.html